DynamicSwarms/ds-crazyflies/docs/logging.rst

 A list of `Logging groups and variables <https://www.bitcraze.io/documentation/repository/crazyflie-firmware/master/api/logs/>`_ is available on the bitcraze website.
 Depending on your firmware version some variables might not be available.

-Depending on your used implementation the logging framework is implemented differentely.
+Depending on your used :doc:`Implementation </implementation>` the logging framework is implemented differently.

 CPP Implementation